 “No one among us has been able to maintain anything like perfect adherence to these principles,” the authors of Alcoholics Anonymous explain after listing the 12 steps.

 “We are not saints.
 The point is, that we are willing to grow along spiritual lines.
 The principles we have set down are guides to progress.
 We claim spiritual progress rather than spiritual perfection.”

 If we “skip the struggle” as it is sometimes said in recovery, we skip the valuable lessons which were waiting for us in that struggle.
-Progress not perfection takes a burden off of our backs in recovery and frees us to move at a pace that is comfortable.
+Progress, not perfection takes a burden off of our backs in recovery and frees us to move at a pace that is comfortable.

 Like all things in life, recovery is a journey, not a destination.
-Sobriety, the abstinence from all mind altering substances, is a daily destination and the only thing that has to be done “perfectly”.
+Sobriety, the abstinence from all mind-altering substances, is a daily destination and the only thing that has to be done “perfectly”.

-Page last reviewed and medically fact-checked | August 17, 2017
+Page last reviewed and clinically fact-checked | October 19, 2021